Colorectal and Bowel Cancer Treatment

 - pain (bones), or

 Radiation therapy is used very commonly for rectal (lower bowel) cancers.
-Combined chemotherapy and radiation therapy is often used for cancers in the rectum before surgery is performed to improve the chance of the tumour being completely removed by the surgeon.
+Combined chemotherapy and radiation therapy is often used for cancers in the rectum before surgery is performed to shrink the cancer and improve the chance of the tumour being completely removed by the surgeon.

-Sometimes radiation therapy is given after surgery if it looks like the cancer has not all been removed or if lymph nodes (glands) are found to have cancer in them.
+Sometimes radiation therapy is given after surgery if it looks as though the cancer has not been completely removed or if lymph nodes (glands) are found to have cancer in them.
 Radiation therapy alone can also be used if surgery is not possible.
 Combined chemotherapy and radiation therapy without any surgery is usually the best treatment for certain anal cancers and allows the anal function to be maintained.

 Side effects during / soon after treatment (Early or “acute” side effects) General